stryd/efulfillmentshop-go/README.md

-# Go API client for efulfillmentshop
+# Go API client for efulfilmentshop

 The E-fulfilment Shop API allows you to integrate your service with our warehouse.